invesdwin/invesdwin-context-matlab/README.md

 ## Runtime Integration Modules

 We have a few options available for integrating Matlab/Octave:
-- **invesdwin-context-matlab-runtime-matconsolectl**: Via [MatConsoleCtl](https://github.com/diffplug/matconsolectl) we are able to run our Matlab script in the official [Matlab](https://en.wikipedia.org/wiki/MATLAB) environment.
+- **invesdwin-context-matlab-runtime-matconsolectl**: Via [MatConsoleCtl](https://github.com/diffplug/matconsolectl) we are able to run our Matlab scripts in the official [Matlab](https://en.wikipedia.org/wiki/MATLAB) environment.
 The integration works by remote controlling the Matlab command line client and transferring data efficiently over [RMI](https://en.wikipedia.org/wiki/Java_remote_method_invocation).
 Multiple instances of Matlab are pooled for performance reasons and to allow parallel computation.
 You can change the path to the executable via the system property:
 ```properties
 de.invesdwin.context.matlab.runtime.matconsolectl.MatConsoleCtlProperties.MATLAB_COMMAND=matlab
 ```